Introduction: What is Ionic Bonding?

 Charge: More charge per ion leads to stronger bonds, as there would be more attraction between opposite charges.

 Example: MgO has stronger bonds than NaCl.
 Mg²⁺ is more positively-charged than Na⁺, while O²⁻ is more negatively charged than Cl⁻.
+The stronger polarization of MgO results in properties like higher melting points.

 Radius: Smaller ionic radii leads to stronger bonds, as smaller ions have a higher charge density.
 Also, larger ions have more electron orbitals which leads to more repulsion, creating longer bonds.